rhine3/audiomoth-guide/guide.md

 We especially like using the [Gaia GPS](https://www.gaiagps.com/) phone app as a complement to a compass and/or GPS receiver for navigating to our data points.
 This app can import files of locations, e.g. .GPX or .KML files.
 It also displays downloaded trail maps and elevation gradients even when you are offline.

+Two mobile apps are made specifically for setting the time on AudioMoths (see ["Set time with mobile apps"](#set-time-with-mobile-apps) above).
+One of them, the RFCx Companion app, has additional features useful for tracking deployment metadata:

 ### RFCx Companion app

-The RFCx "Companion" app is made specifically for use with AudioMoths.
-You can use this app to collect metadata about each deployed AudioMoth.
+You can use the RFCx Companion app to collect metadata about each deployed AudioMoth.
 These metadata are stored in the cloud and accessible through the RFCx ARBIMON interface.
 Data you can collect include:
 * Name of the deployment site
 * GPS coordinates and altitude for the deployment site
 * Photos of the deployment site
 * Your track, if enabled

+This app can also be used to set the time on an AudioMoth:
+* It switches recorders into acoustic mode by emitting a tone at a specific frequency.
+When you switch the AudioMoth from USB/OFF mode into CUSTOM mode while playing this tone, the AudioMoth is switched into acoustic mode.
+* The RFCx companion app's chime feature previously encoded the date and time at which the app was opened, not the current time.
+This behavior was fixed in later releases--if you downloaded your app before May 2021, make sure to update your app before using it.

+The acoustic chime also encodes a unique deployment ID:
+* The deployment ID is created and saved while using the app's "Create deployment" feature.
+It indicates a unique deployment time, date, and location.
+* The recorder will save this ID into the "Comments" section of the [metadata](#metadata) of every recording
-This app's acoustic chime that sets the time on the AudioMoth and assigns the AudioMoth a unique ID for that deployment.
-Every recording taken by that AudioMoth then contains this deployment ID in the recording metadata.
-The deployment ID can then be used to identify where the AudioMoth was deployed when it took that recording.
+* The deployment ID is saved to your phone and synced to RFCx's Arbimon interface.
+It can then be used to identify where the AudioMoth was deployed when it took that recording.

-A drawback to this app is that it currently doesn't have an option to write down the AudioMoth ID if you have hand-labeled your AudioMoths with your own ID number; it is expected that only the deployment ID will be used to pair recordings and site location.
+A drawback to this app is that it currently doesn't have an option to write down the AudioMoth ID if you have hand-labeled your AudioMoths with your own ID number.
+It is expected that only the deployment ID, which is accessible using the RFCx app or Arbimon website, will be used to pair recordings and site location.

 ## Informing the public